-- Hazard: A plywood, oriented strand board (OSB) or wood plank roof deck or other type of deck that you cannot identify as noncombustible are present. - Controls: If above-deck thermal insulation is NOT present over the roof deck, incorporate a thermal barrier into the roof system.
-Note: A base ply alone does not qualify as a thermal barrier.
+- Hazard: A plywood, oriented strand board or wood plank roof deck or other type of deck that you cannot identify as noncombustible are present. - Controls: If above-deck thermal insulation is NOT present over the roof deck, incorporate a thermal barrier into the roof system.
+Note: NRCA does not recommend torching to combustible substrates; additionally, a base ply alone does not qualify as a thermal barrier.

-- Establish regularly scheduled under-deck inspections during all torching activities as agreed upon in advance with the building owner.
+• Establish regularly scheduled under-deck inspections during all torching activities as agreed upon in advance with the building owner.

-- Hazard: Combustible or flammable materials may be present immediately below the roof deck. - Controls: Inspect below the roof deck for adjacent combustible or flammable materials, and remove them until torching activity is completed. - Hazard: Plywood, OSB, wood plank, wood fiberboard or other type of materials that you cannot identify as noncombustible are present as the flashing substrate. - Controls: If combustible flashing substrates are present, including cant strips, incorporate an approved backer layer into the flashing detail design and installation.
-(See CERTA Safety Practices for Roofing Torch Use on page 2.) - Do one of the following: - Implement the torch-and-flop installation method - Implement the cold-applied adhesives method - Implement the mop-applied with hot bitumen method - Implement the direct torching method using a small detail torch (105k Btu or less) - Hazard: Combustible adjacent building components are present, including but not limited to: - Window sills - Door thresholds - Siding materials - Controls: Identify combustible adjacent building components. - Remove combustible adjacent building components whenever possible.
+Hazard: Combustible or flammable materials may be present immediately below the roof deck.

+Controls: • Inspect below the roof deck for adjacent combustible or flammable materials, and remove them until torching activity is completed.

+Hazard: Plywood, OSB, wood plank, wood fiberboard or other type of materials that you cannot identify as noncombustible are present as the flashing substrate.
+Note: If the deck is combustible, NRCA does not recommend torching to it.

+Controls: - If combustible flashing substrates are present, including cant strips, incorporate an approved backer layer into the flashing detail design and installation.
+(See CERTA Safety Practices for Roofing Torch Use on page 2.)

+- Do one of the following: - Implement the torch-and-flop installation method - Implement the cold-applied adhesives method - Implement the mop-applied with hot bitumen method - Implement the direct torching method using a small detail torch (105k Btu or less) - Hazard: Combustible adjacent building components are present, including but not limited to: - Window sills - Door thresholds - Siding materials - Controls: Identify combustible adjacent building components. - Remove combustible adjacent building components whenever possible.

-- Implement a torch-and-flop, cold-applied or mop-applied installation method when installing materials near adjacent building components that are combustible.
+• Implement a torch-and-flop, cold-applied or mop-applied installation method when installing materials near adjacent building components that are combustible.